 Centennial Asset Protection Attorney

-Protect Your Property in Aurora and Throughout Colorado
+Protect Your Property in Lone Tree and Douglas County and Throughout Colorado

 Many individuals considering financial relief through bankruptcy become intimidated by the prospect of asset loss, especially in Chapter 7 bankruptcy’s liquidation process.
 The reality is most essential forms of property can be exempted and protected from liquidation.
 Furthermore, inaction in the face of mounting debt can result in creditors taking matters into their own hands.
 Creditors may attempt to collect on debts through wage garnishments, bank account levies, judgment liens, and repossession of assets.